-- 1. In general, the more education, the higher the wages and the less unemployment.
-(There are always exceptions.) - 2. & 3.
-Self-answered
+1. In general, the more education, the higher the wages and the less unemployment.
+(There are always exceptions) 2. and 3. - Self-answered

-- 1. \$2.70

-- 2. \$970; \$3,902; \$611; \$904
+- 2. \$1,308; \$4,895; \$656; \$1,441

 - 3. Honolulu is very expensive, but any solid argument is okay.

 - 4. Any solid argument is fine.

-- 5. Blacksburg, VA
+- 5. Atlanta, GA

-- 6. Self-answered.
-Students should see that even within a small state, the economy varies by geography.
+6. Self-answered.
+Students should see that even within a small state, the economy can vary by geography.

-Discussion Question: The data are taken from the ACCRA Cost of Living Index 2012, Annual Average Data.
+Discussion Question: The data are taken from the C2ER Cost of Living Index, 2020 First Quarter Data, published in May 2020.
 Gas rates will vary up and down depending on the economic climate.
 These days, gas prices vary from day-to-day!

-Self-answered, but this would be a good time to have a guest speaker who can help students understand the dangers of credit cards, and the benefits of saving and building strong economic health
+Self-answered, but this would be a good time to have a guest speaker who can help students understand the dangers of credit cards, and the benefits of saving and building strong economic health.

 Activity 12: How Much Education Do I Need or Want?
-(Time required: approximately 20 minutes)

-Activity 13: Where Do I Want to Live?
-(Time required: approximately 3 45-minute periods)

-Activity 14: What Wages Do I Hope to Earn?
-(Time required: approximately 2 45-minute periods)

-Activity 15: How Do I Match Up?
-(Time required: approximately 2 45-minute periods + research)
+(Time required: approximately 20 minutes) Activity 13: Where Do I Want to Live?
+(Time required: approximately three 45-minute periods) Activity 14: What Wages Do I Hope to Earn?
+(Time required: approximately two 45-minute periods) Activity 15: How Do I Match Up?
+(Time required: approximately two 45-minute periods + research)